rusekr/osdkjs/jsdoc/tutorials/tutorial1.md

 ## Part 5: Initializing oSDK with appID ##

-For than you simply write:
+For that you simply write:

 ```
 oSDK({